Ratified on November 7, 2013

 Article V – Meetings

 The By-Laws shall provide for regular and special meetings.
-At meetings, a minimum of at least one-third (33-1/3%) of all members shall constitute a quorum for the transaction of business.
+At meetings, a minimum of at least 15% of all members shall constitute a quorum for the transaction of business.
+(Updated by club vote from 33-1/3% to 15% at the November, 2018 meeting).

 Article VI – Dues